wlandau/r-multiverse.github.io/terms.md

 - Your violation of these Terms.
 - Your infringement or violation of any intellectual property or other rights of third parties.
+- Your violation of any applicable laws, export control or sanctions laws, or other laws in your jurisdiction.
 - Any harm or loss resulting from any packages you download or use from the Repository.

 ## 5. Intellectual Property